Koenkk/zigbee2mqtt/docs/information/groups.md

 # Groups
-*This is an experimental feature, ongoing discussion can be found here: https://github.com/Koenkk/zigbee2mqtt/issues/764*
+*Ongoing discussion can be found here: https://github.com/Koenkk/zigbee2mqtt/issues/764*

 Zigbee2mqtt has support for Zigbee groups.
 By using Zigbee groups you can control multiple devices simultaneously with one command.